 When you’re new to YouTube or video editing with iMovie, it can be hard to know how to make a video look professional with iMovie.
 If you take a look at professional-looking videos on YouTube, there is a good chance that the magic is in the tiny little details.

 How to Make a Video Look Professional with iMovie

-In this collaboration with my friend Holly Gillen, I got to show up on her YouTube channel and deliver 3 really easy ways to make your videos look polished for YouTube and social media.
-To keep things simple, I'm using iMovie in the video tutorial, but these tips apply no matter what video editing software you're using.
+In this collaboration with my friend Holly Gillen, I appeared on her YouTube channel to give 3 really easy ways to make your videos look polished for YouTube and social media.
+To keep things simple, I’m using iMovie in the video tutorial, but these tips apply no matter what video editing software you’re using.

 Before I jump into my tips for making your videos look professional and polished, I want to address a few questions about video editing with iMovie.
 But if you want to jump right to the tips, be sure to watch my video on Holly’s channel!